Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation

-\begin{itemize} \item A new two-step Quasi-Newton (TSQN) adaptive identification algorithm is proposed for stochastic dynamical systems with saturated observations.
-The first step is to produce consistent parameter estimates based on the available ``worst case'' information, which are then used to construct the adaptation gains in the second step for improving the performance of the adaptive identification.
+\begin{itemize} \item A new two-step quasi-Newton-type adaptive identification algorithm is proposed for stochastic dynamical systems with saturated observations.
+The first step is to produce consistent parameter estimates based on the available ``worst case'' information, which is then used to construct the adaptation gains in the second step for improving the performance of the adaptive identification.

 \item Asymptotic results on the proposed new identification algorithm, including strong consistency and asymptotic normality, are established for stochastic dynamical systems with saturated observations under quite general non-PE conditions.
 The optimality of adaptive prediction or regrets is also established without resorting to any excitation conditions.
-To the best of the authors knowledge, these results appear to be the first ones in the literature for stochastic dynamical systems with saturated observations under general non-PE conditions.
+This paper appears to be the first for adapted identification of stochastic systems with guaranteed performance under both saturated observations and general non-PE conditions.

-\item Non-asymptotic error bounds for both parameter estimation and output prediction are also provided, when only finite length of data is available, for stochastic dynamical systems with saturated observations and no PE conditions.
-Such bounds can be successfully applied to sentencing computation problems based on practical judicial data \cite{judical}.
+\item Non-asymptotic error bounds for both parameter estimation and output prediction are also provided, when only a finite length of data is available, for stochastic dynamical systems with saturated observations and no PE conditions.
+Such bounds can be applied to sentencing computation problems based on practical judicial data \cite{judical}.

 \end{itemize}